 Dr Rusi Jaspal has received degrees from the University of Cambridge, University of Surrey and Royal Holloway, University of London.
-He is a Chartered Scientist, Chartered Psychologist and a Fellow of the Royal Society for Public Health, a Fellow of the British Psychological Society, and a Fellow of the Royal Society of Arts.
+He is a Chartered Scientist, Chartered Psychologist and a Fellow of the Royal Society for Public Health, a Fellow of the British Psychological Society, a Fellow of the Royal Society of Arts, and a Fellow of the Royal Society of Medicine.

-Rusi Jaspal is Professor of Psychology and Sexual Health, Deputy Director of the Mary Seacole Research Centre (Sexual Health/ HIV Research Strand) and Deputy Head of Research for the Faculty of Health & Life Sciences at De Montfort University, Leicester, UK.
-He is also Visiting Professor at Åbo Akademi University in Turku, Finland.
+Rusi Jaspal is Pro Vice-Chancellor for Research and Professor of Psychology and Sexual Health at De Montfort University, Leicester, UK.
+He is also an Adjunct Professor at Åbo Akademi University in Turku, Finland.
 He has published widely on sexual health, sexuality, identity, intergroup relations, and media representations.

-He is the author of Antisemitism and anti-Zionism: representation, cognition and everyday talk (Ashgate, 2014) and co-editor (with Dame Glynis Breakwell) of Identity process theory: identity, social action and social change (Cambridge University Press, 2014).
+He is the author of Enhancing Sexual Health, Self-Identity and Wellbeing among Men Who Have Sex With Men: A Guide for Practitioners (Jessica Kingsley, 2018), Antisemitism and anti-Zionism: representation, cognition and everyday talk (Ashgate, 2014), co-editor (with Dame Glynis Breakwell) of Identity process theory: identity, social action and social change (Cambridge University Press, 2014).